Skip to main content

 • Obligation on liable person to prepare and deliver return

-My house and garden is contained on the map.
-What does this mean?
+• My house and garden is contained on the map.
+What is the consequence?

 Your house and garden is identified on the map because it meets the criteria for the tax, which is based on residential led zonings and servicing by infrastructure suitable for provision of housing.
 The house and garden are not liable for the tax, as long as the house is subject to Local Property Tax (LPT).

 It’s not necessary.
-Even if your house is identified on the maps, residences are not liable for the tax where they are subject to Local Property Tax.
+Even if your house is identified on the maps, residences are not liable for the tax where they are subject to LPT.

 If your garden is greater than this size, then you need to register for the RZLT with the Revenue Commissioners, however your house and garden will not be liable for the tax.
-You will be able to register for RZLT from late 2023 onwards.
+You will be able to register for RZLT from December 2024 onwards.
 No action needs to be taken to register at this time.
-Please see revenue.ie for details closer to the time.
+Please see revenue.ie for details regarding the registration process closer to the time.

 Criteria for inclusion in map